What Is Dementia? Symptoms, Types, and Diagnosis

 - Magnetic resonance imaging (MRI), which uses magnetic fields and radio waves to produce detailed images of body structures, including tissues, organs, bones, and nerves

-- Positron emission tomography (PET), which uses radiation to provide pictures of brain activity
+- Positron emission tomography (PET), which uses radiation to provide pictures of brain activity — such as energy use — or specific molecules in different brain regions.

 Who can diagnose dementia?

 Visiting a primary care doctor is often the first step for people who are experiencing changes in thinking, movement, or behavior.
 However, neurologists — doctors who specialize in disorders of the brain and nervous system — are often consulted to diagnose dementia.
 Geriatric psychiatrists, neuropsychologists, and geriatricians may also be able to diagnose dementia.
-Your doctor can help you find a specialist.
+Your primary care doctor can help you find a specialist.

 If a specialist cannot be found in your community, contact the nearest medical school neurology department for a referral.
 A medical school hospital also may have a dementia clinic that provides expert evaluation.
 You can also visit the Alzheimer’s Disease Research Centers directory to see if there is an NIA-funded center near you.
-These centers can help with obtaining a diagnosis and medical management of conditions.
+Researchers at these centers can help with obtaining a diagnosis and medical management of conditions.

 Sign up for email updates